 It’s never a bad idea to spend time under nature’s bosom.
-While you might not be predisposed to pack up your camping gear and head for the woods, you can still enjoy an adventurous time out with family and friends in your backyard.
+At the same time, you might not be predisposed to pack up your camping gear and head for the woods.
+You can still enjoy an adventurous time out with family and friends in your new BBQ area.

 Ultimate BBQ Area